What Is Osteoporosis? What You Need to Know

 How Do I Know if I Have Osteoporosis?

 First, check your risk factors.
-Then, ask your health care provider about a bone mineral density (BMD) test or bone scan.
+Then, ask your health care provider about a bone mineral density (BMD) test.
 A bone mineral density test can provide information about your bone health before problems begin.
 Bone mineral density tests use very small amounts of radiation to determine the strength of your bones.

 For in depth information, see WebMD's Osteoporosis Self-Test: Check Your Risk.

 How Is Osteoporosis Treated?

 Many osteoporosis treatments are successful in stopping bone loss and reducing your risks of fractures.
 Some osteoporosis treatments include dietary and lifestyle choices.
 Other treatments include osteoporosis medications.
 These drugs can slow bone loss or build new bone.
 Osteoporosis treatments include:

 - Weight-bearing exercises (which force your muscles to work against gravity)